N1ckP3rsl3y/TheBubbleBots/Deliverables/Deliverable 2: Requirments.md

 Elian:
 1. As a gamer who loves board games I would like to challenge an AI to play games of my liking so that I can get the satisfaction of       beating AI
 2. As a person who likes a challenge I want to play against an AI and see if the level of thinking is the same as mine.

+Nick R:
+1. As a game designer, I would like to learn how an AI thinks so I can implement it in my own games.
+2. As a senior AI designer, I would like a way to test new AI algorithms connected to game based decisions so that I can see how strong the algorithms are.

 Jeysen A:
 1. As a game enthusiast who enjoys gaming during my free time, I want to be able to play board games online so that I can have an incredible gaming experience playing against an AI.